-When it comes to DIY projects, there are a lot of things that homeowners can do to enhance their property without hiring it out.
+When it comes to DIY projects, there are a lot of things that homeowners can do to enhance their outdoor space and property without hiring it out.
 A retaining wall should not be one of them.
 Retaining walls are built to retain the soil behind them.
 Building a structurally sound wall requires heavy equipment, a trailer to get materials in and out of the build site, proper planning, and knowledge on how to build the wall.
-If a wall fails, the soil that was being retained will collapse, and could cause catastrophic failure.
-On top of this, the wall will need to be replaced, causing even more of a headache.
+If a wall fails, the retained soil that was being retained by the wall will collapse, and could cause catastrophic failure.
+On top of this, the landscape wall will need to be replaced, causing even more of a headache.
 These are all things that are better left to a professional who can get the job done right, and allow the homeowner peace of mind.

 At the end of your project, you want to be able to trust that your wall is built properly, and looks great.
 Avoiding doing any of these best practices for retaining walls may be cheaper upfront, but will cost more in the long run when the wall has to get redone.

 Learn about “The ten problems with retaining walls you can’t afford not to know.”